ofelix03/transformer/README.md

 PHP's [DateTime](http://php.net/manual/en/class.datetime.php "PHP DateTime Class") class and [Carbon](http://carbon.nesbot.com/ 'PHP Carbon Library') will be supported in the  next release.
 Other primitive types such as [double](http://php.net/manual/en/language.types.float.php "Dobule")(also known as float) and [object](http://php.net/manual/en/language.types.object.php "Object") will be supported with future releases.

+## Contributing

+You can help improve this docs by sending me a pull request and hopefully I will merge it in.
+Also, you spotted an error (syntax or logic error) ?
+I will be glad to recieve a pull request of a fix of that error.
+But I would love it if you first open an issue and hopefully if it's not already in the pipes of resolution by me or someone else, I will gladly assign it to you.